pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

 #. **Training pipeline**

-    In order to train our model, we then need to pick a loss function to evaluate our predictions.
+    In order to train our model, we then need to pick a loss function and evaluate our predictions.
 We can use any regular classification loss function: : :class:`~torch.nn.NLLLoss`, :class:`~torch.nn.CrossEntropyLoss` and :class:`~torch.nn.BCELoss` to name a few.
 In this example we are using the :func:`~torch.nn.functional.cross_entropy` function.

-    We apply the loss to each node's prediction, comparing them to their respective label.
+    We apply the loss to each node predictions, comparing them to their respective label.

-    Following that, we need an optimizer to update our model weights with.
+    Following that, we need an optimizer to update our model weights.
 In this example we choose :class:`~torch.optim.Adam` as a standard.

     The training pipeline can be defined as such: